About Barron County

 How can I search for someone recently arrested in Barron County, Wisconsin?

 To obtain a criminal background check in Barron County, you should contact the Wisconsin Department of Justice Crime Information Bureau (CIB).
 The CIB provides statewide criminal history checks, which can be requested online through their website.
-For local records, you may also visit the Barron County Clerk of Courts at 1420 State Hwy 25 North, Barron, WI, to inquire about any additional steps specific to Barron County.
+For local records, you may also visit the Barron County Clerk of Courts at 1420 State Hwy 25 North, Barron, WI, to inquire about any additional steps specific to this jurisdiction.

 You can look up sex offenders in Barron County by accessing the Wisconsin Sex Offender Registry.
 This registry is maintained by the Wisconsin Department of Corrections and provides a searchable online database.
 Visit the Wisconsin Sex Offender Registry website to search for offenders by name, location, or proximity to a specific address in Barron County.